 From my magical first visit five years ago, I remember driving through the rolling countryside headed towards the ancient city of Karakorum along country roads dotted with nomadic families that had come down from their winter locations.
-It felt surreal, as if I was stepping further back in time the more I travelled from Ulaanbaator.
+It felt surreal as if I was stepping further back in time the more I traveled from Ulaanbaator.
 No roads, vehicles became scarce, and families living as they have for thousands of years… yet there I was, transporting myself back in time.

-From Karakorum it was time to head west.
+From Karakorum, it was time to head west.
 My destination was Ulgii, a small town in Western Mongolia that hosts the annual Golden Eagle Festival every October.
 The Golden Eagle Festival is a celebration of the ancient art of Falconry on Horseback.
 The earliest recordings of hunting with Golden Eagles on horseback I could find come from the 12th Century.
-Today, approximately 250 Kazakh men live in the western Mongolia province of Bayan-Olgi and carry on a tradition known as “horse riding eagle falconry”.
+Today, approximately 250 Kazakh men live in the western Mongolian province of Bayan-Olgi and carry on a tradition known as “horse riding eagle falconry”.
 The skill of using a Golden Eagle to capture prey while riding through the mountains.

-My answer came to me after closely watching both men and bird during my time living with a Kazakh family in Western Mongolia.
+My answer came to me after closely watching both men and birds during my time living with a Kazakh family in Western Mongolia.
 There, immersed in the ways of the past, watching the eagle live with the family, I spotted the first of many first tender moments of man and bird.
-The bond did not spawn from the birds need to hunt, nor did it come from training, it came from creating a special and unfathomable respect between a wild bird and a simple man.
+The bond did not spawn from the bird’s need to hunt, nor did it come from training, it came from creating a special and unfathomable respect between a wild bird and a simple man.
 The man would command, the eagle would listen, instinctively hunt as it has done for centuries, then wait for the hunter to arrive with prey in its talons.

 This was that moment that made the trip for me.
-That tender moment between an eagle and a man made this trip more than a visit to a festival, it made this trip an eye-opening experience that two beings, normally hunting to survive as competitors, can learn that working together, producing a better life.
+That tender moment between an eagle and a man-made this trip more than a visit to a festival, it made this trip an eye-opening experience that two beings, normally hunting to survive as competitors, can learn that working together, producing a better life.

 See you in Mongolia,